 Principal Investigator: W. Timothy Garvey, MD

-The UAB DRTC is one of only seven NIH-funded Diabetes Research and Training Centers in the nation.
+The UAB DRC is one of only seven NIH-funded Diabetes Research and Training Centers in the nation.
 This prestigious award provides research resources to the UAB diabetes research community through a number of scientific core facilities.
-The DRTC also provides funding for a Pilot & Feasibility award program designed to foster the careers of new diabetes researchers.
+The DRC also provides funding for a Pilot & Feasibility award program designed to foster the careers of new diabetes researchers.

 A variety of core facilities are available to support UAB faculty research.